cn0047/stash/ed/t/programming.r/tdd.md

 The objective of acceptance tests is to prove that our application does what the customer meant it to, not that it works the way its programmers think it should.

+## Contract Testing

+Contract testing is type of software testing that ensures that two services can communicate correctly based on agreed contract.

 ## Testing Anti-Patterns

 * Paying excessive attention to test coverage